Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/040-doll/200-pipeline-service.md

 To avoid aggregation topic resource contention, there is an additional version property for each aggregation topic.
 In high concurrency scenarios, version optimistic lock conflict might be occurred.
 In this case, write action will do modification retrying, and if all retrying is failed, the last retry will use pessimistic lock to ensure success.
 Visit **[here](../installation/config#pipeline-kernel)** for more details about the retry settings.

 ## External Writers

 There are two built-in external writers:

-- Standard Restful Writer,
+- Standard restful writer,
-- Standard Elastic Search Writer.
+- Standard Elasticsearch writer, **_under construction__**.

+### Extend External Writer

+To extend an external writer,

+Fork our repo, for server side,
+- Find `init_prebuilt_external_writers` in `watchmen-pipeline-kernel`, build your own just follow standard restful writer,
+- Register it,
+- Bingo!

+For defined new external writer type in web client, you need to,
+- Add data source types into `ExternalWriterType`, which in `external-writer-types.ts`,
+- Add dropdown label into `ExternalWriterTypeInput`, which in `external-writer-type-input.tsx`,
+- Bingo!